Salzburg Festival Opening Concert 2010

 Bruckner Te Deum

-Finally, we have what will probably be the only HDVD for a while of the Bruckner Te Deum.
-This is a bracing, refreshing that is also short.
-The four solo singers are a dream team, all of whom have done fine work on other HDVDs.
+T—The Bruckner Te Deum is a bracing, refreshing work that is also short.
+The four solo singers are a dream team, all of whom we know well from other HDVDs.
 In this Te Deum, the tenor takes the lead.
 You might wonder if Vogt, whose voice is sincere, sweet, and refined, would be overshadowed by the other glorious forces on stage.
 Well, he probably could not project his voice with the penetrating power of either of the ladies next to him.
 But he manages to be heard well enough and to blend in well with the quartet.
-(For some reason, I get the best result listening to Vogt by using the surround sound track playing into my earphones.)
-The PQ remains great, and I think SQ in this segment is also very nice.
+The PQ remains great, and the SQ in this segment is also very nice.